Celtic - Anabaptist- Ministries

 is presented here, not specific tenets of the faith.

-As presiding bishop of the CAC, many of those tenets
+As presiding minister of the CAC, many of those tenets

 I hold as true are clearly presented on the "Statement